acoderu/BallChase/ros2_ball_chase_ws/docs/Overview.md

 This foundational module has established the core operating system and architectural principles for your ball-tracking robot.
 In the upcoming modules, you'll build on this foundation to implement specialized components:

-1. **Module 2: YOLO Computer Vision** - Implement and optimize real-time object detection
+1. **Module 2: YOLO Computer Vision** - Implement and optimize real-time object detection with YOLOv12
 2. **Module 3: LiDAR Sensing and Processing** - Extract meaningful spatial information from point clouds
 3. **Module 4: 3D Depth Camera Integration** - Add accurate depth perception to your visual system
 4. **Module 5: Sensor Fusion Techniques** - Combine sensor data for robust state estimation